Sohou08/AWS_cloud/Install R server in AWS/User.script.md

 sudo useradd username
 echo username:password | sudo chpasswd

-#Note: Don'T forget to add the port of R(8787) in order to allow the inbound of this one
+#Note: Don'T forget to add the R port (8787) in your security Group